-I went swimming in shark-infested waters – and lived to tell about it!
+I went swimming in shark infested waters – and lived to tell about it!

 We’ve all seen the movie Jaws, but not all sharks are the same.
 The overwhelming majority of sharks are not dangerous (unless provoked).
 These were reef sharks – people commonly refer to them as “vegetarian”* sharks!

-Are there dangerous sharks in Borneo?
-The places where I went were safe when diving safely.
-Sipadan and the Semporna Archipelago also has a reputation for having Hammer Head Sharks, but the divers I met said they hadn’t seen them in a long time.
+When you dive safely and don’t provoke sharks, it’s safe.
+The places where I went are safe when diving safely.
+Sipadan and the Semporna Archipelago also have a reputation for having Hammer Head Sharks, but the divers I met said they hadn’t seen them in a long time.

-[Note – unlike what my dive master told me, whitetip sharks are not actually “vegetarians” – their diet is explained below]
+[Note – unlike what my dive master told me, whitetip reef sharks are not actually “vegetarians” – their diet is explained below]

 “Wait, you went diving with sharks and weren’t even protected in a cage??”

-Do you need a cage to dive with sharks?
-Nope.
+Nope!
 I live dangerously.
 Seriously, with a few precautions, not all sharks are aggressive and a cage isn’t necessary for Borneo and in many other regions of the world, assuming you’re not deliberately doing stupid things (listed below).
 If you treat them with respect and are smart, they’re not the vicious predators you see in movies like “Jaws.”

 “I would do anything … but I won’t do that” –

-What do whitetip reef sharks eat?
-If they don’t eat people…what do whitetip reef sharks eat?
 Whitetip Sharks hunt at night, and like to eat octopus, crabs, and lobsters, and hang out on the ocean floor near potential meals.
 They have a blunt snout so when they’re getting into caves, they can still snatch some lunch.
 They also mix into their diet some bony fish, including eels, squirrelfishes, snappers, surgeonfishes, triggerfish, damselfishes, parrotfishes, and goatfishes.
+Yum!